StevenNielsen226/Steven-nielsen-it-portfolio/Lab2-Win10-DomainJoin/README.md

 **Client VM:** `Win10-Client`
 **Domain:** `lab.local`

-This lab builds on **Lab 1**.
-You already have a Windows Server 2022 domain controller at `10.0.0.124`.
+This lab builds on **Lab 1**, where your Server 2022 VM was promoted to a domain controller.
-In this lab you:
+In this lab, you:

 - Build a Windows 10 client VM
 - Join it to the `lab.local` domain
-- Point the client DNS to the domain controller
+- Point the client’s DNS to the domain controller
-- Verify name resolution and connectivity
+- Validate DNS using ping and nslookup
-- Enable Remote Desktop and test an RDP session
+- Enable Remote Desktop
+- Connect to the client from the server

 All screenshots for this lab are stored in:
 `Lab2-Win10-DomainJoin/Images`